Urethral Diverticulum (UD)

 - Painful urination (Dysuria) – A burning or stinging sensation when passing urine.

 - Frequent urination (Urgency) – Experiencing the constant urge to urinate, often with only a small amount of urine being released each time.
-It’s important to address if it’s disrupting your daily life.
+It’s important to address this, especially if it’s disrupting your daily life in Jaipur’s busy routines.

 - Dribbling after urination – Leakage of urine even after you think you’re done.